fcamachol/cortex/replit.md

 - **Error Handling**: Comprehensive error logging and recovery

 ## Changelog
+- June 23, 2025: Moved Spaces section to top of sidebar navigation to emphasize spaces as core foundation of the app
 - June 23, 2025: Completed transaction-account linking functionality with account dropdown in transaction form and account column in transaction list
 - June 23, 2025: Fixed spaces creation functionality by correcting apiRequest parameter order and implementing missing createSpace storage method
 - June 23, 2025: Successfully completed comprehensive finance accounts module with full CRUD functionality and database integration